isheikhm/STAT253GroupProject/README.md

 Hello.
-so much work so little time
+so much work so little time.....